alexaulbach/RadarTracker/README.md

 - Random-Tracker: Randomly scan minerals by revealing a similar "virtual" surface.
 Good to search for far away minerals without revealing current map.
 - A tool or so to add other immoveable entities to the immoveable-tracker.
 - With more trackers: spread their scan-times so, that they do not chart all at once.
-- Upgrade function to convert (several) the train-tracker radars to to radar-tracker (good learning subproject).
+- Upgrade functio   n to convert (several) the train-tracker radars to to radar-tracker (good learning subproject).
 - Scanner-robots.
 You can send them out and they will automatically reveal map.
 - "Train Radar"  - some special type of locomotive/wagon.
 The train can be programmed to drive in circles to scan the area beside your rails in regular intervals, but needs excessive amounts of energy.